 What does it take to help hundreds of thousands of people to hear again?

-Explore Life looked into the history of cochlear implants, which is a fascinating story of engineering and medical innovation, interdisciplinary cooperation, persistence and passion.
+The history of cochlear implants is a fascinating story of engineering and medical innovation, interdisciplinary cooperation, persistence and passion.

 Early acoustic experiments